krisht/Game-of-Set/README.md

     - Create a simple database with a list of usernames and corresponding passwords (plaintext for now)
     - Create a list of active users
     - Add provision for sign-in/sign-up requests from frontend with fitting response

+##### Goals By February 20, 2017
+- Frontend
+    - Move all window calls into the main client
+    - Consider main window with login and signup buttons, and then separate windows for the two.
+    - Layout for board, layout for button, layout for chat, layout for game controls (e.g. no more cards)
+    - Put name as a field in java
+- Backend
+    - Generate 12 initial cards
+    - Add 3 cards when requested and track location
+    - Check whether set is correctly identified
+    - Sockets connection for backend and front end

+##### Goals for February 27, 2017
+- Frontend
+    - Modify addCard function to make card object
+    - Make button "No more sets" workable
+    - Cards should be clicable
+    - Ability to check whether backend function to check whether they're the same
+    - Fix login and sign up
+    - Figure out server browser
+    - Add chat to landing page
+    - Find out how to use JSON to communicate with backend
+- Backend
+    - Add location to card object to the JSON passed to the frontend
+    - Add scores to players scores if they correctly select cards
+    - Set up true backend running on server where code sits

+##### Goals for March 5, 2017
+- Frontend
+    - TBD
+- Backend
+    - TBD